 Ingredients:

-Pro tip: Tinto de verano is not sangria — it’s much easier to make and much more commonly found in Spain.
+Pro tip: Tinto de verano is not the same as sangria.
+It’s much simpler to make and much more commonly found in Spain.
 It’s what locals actually drink on hot summer days.
+Try this instead of sangria on your next trip to Spain!

 2. Kalimotxo (Calimocho)

 You may or may not have heard of the unlikely duo that is a Kalimotxo, but don’t knock it until you try it.
 This is as simple as it gets: red wine and Coca-Cola.
-I know it sounds strange, but kalimotxo is surprisingly good — especially ice-cold.
-This Basque Country classic is beloved by those who want an effortlessly refreshing cocktail.
+I know it sounds strange, but kalimotxo is surprisingly good, especially when it’s ice-cold.
+This Basque Country classic is beloved by those who want an effortlessly refreshing and unique cocktail.

 Ingredients: